+Half dome is one of the most famous hiking trails, especially for day hikers.
 It’s not that there is a shortage of permits available (300 people per day are allowed beyond the base of the Sub Dome), it’s just that demand is so very high for the Half Dome Cables Route!

 Pro Tip from Stephan: A popular work around for the lottery that is starting in Yosemite or Whitney Portal is to start further south in Horseshoe Meadows.
 It adds about 20 miles to the trip, but those permits are wide open and guarantee you a Half Dome permit.

 The John Muir Trail (JMT) is 210.4 miles long and has an elevation gain of about 47,000 feet.
 This is not for the faint of heart!
 It passes through Yosemite, Kings Canyon & Sequoia National Parks and for about 160 miles is also part of the longer Pacific Crest Trail (PCT).

 Permits for the John Muir Trail are hard to get because of its increasing popularity.
 From 2011 to 2015, there has been a 100% increase in JMT permits requested.
 The current solution is an exit quota (45 permits per day) over Donohue Pass.

 Recently the park system has changed their application process and is letting people submit one application for a longer range of dates.
 That way, if you’re flexible about when you can start, you have a greater chance of getting a permit.
 (Note: This only applies to John Muir Trail Hikers that are exiting Yosemite over Donohue Pass.)